uday610/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Graph
 -----

 In Versal ACAPs with AI Engines, the XRT Graph APIs can be used to dynamically load, monitor, and control the graphs executing on the AI Engine array.
-Currently only C APIs are present, with a plan of future development of C++ based graph control APIs.
+As of 2020.2 release, XRT provides a set of C APIs for graph control.
+The C++ APIs are planned for a future release.

 Graph Opening and Closing
 ~~~~~~~~~~~~~~~~~~~~~~~~~